 Light Emitting Diode (LED)

 When an electric current between the electrodes passes through this diode, light is produced.
 In other words, light is generated when a sufficient amount of forwarding current passes through it.
-In many diodes, this light generated is not visible as they are frequency levels that do not allow visibility.
+In many diodes, this light generated is not visible as there are frequency levels that do not allow visibility.
 LEDs are available in different colours.
 There are tricolour LEDs that can emit three colours at a time.
 Light colour depends on the energy gap of the semiconductor used.

 It is a different type of diode as it produces coherent light.
 It is highly used in CD drives, DVDs and laser devices.
 These are costly when compared to LEDs and are cheaper when compared to other laser generators.
 Limited life is the only drawback of these diodes.